paulestradadev/paulestradadev/README.md

-# ¡Hola, soy Paul!
+# Hi, I'm Paul!

-Soy un desarrollador Java Full Stack con más de 2 años de experiencia en la creación de aplicaciones empresariales utilizando tecnologías como Spring Boot, PrimeFaces, Microservicios y Procesos Batch.
-Me apasiona optimizar procesos y mejorar la eficiencia operativa a través de soluciones tecnológicas innovadoras.
-Busco oportunidades que me permitan seguir creciendo y contribuyendo al éxito de proyectos desafiantes, además de conocer mas desarrolladores y formar una comunidad de aprendizaje y desarrallo continuo.
+I'm a Java Full Stack Developer with over 2 years of experience building enterprise applications using technologies like Spring Boot, PrimeFaces, Microservices, and Batch Processes.
+I'm passionate about optimizing processes and improving operational efficiency through innovative tech solutions.
+I'm looking for opportunities that allow me to keep growing and contribute to the success of challenging projects, as well as to meet other developers and build a community of continuous learning and development.

-## Sobre Mí
+## About Me

-- 💻 Apasionado por la tecnología y la creación de soluciones web innovadoras.
+- 💻 Passionate about technology and creating innovative web solutions.
-- 🚀 En constante aprendizaje y exploración de nuevas tendencias en desarrollo.
+- 🚀 Constantly learning and exploring new trends in development.
-- 🌐 Buscando oportunidades para aplicar mis conocimientos y crecer como desarrollador.
+- 🌐 Seeking opportunities to apply my knowledge and grow as a developer.

-## 💻 Tecnologías y Herramientas
+## 💻 Technologies and Tools

 - Java
 - Microservicios